'Big Mouth' Season 4 Includes A Mini 'PEN15' Crossover

 What happens when two sets of horny TV middle school best friends hook up?

 Spoilers ahead for Big Mouth Season 4, Episode 4, "Cafeteria Girls."
-It was only a matter of time before Pen15 and Big Mouth crossed over.
+It feels like it was only a matter of time before PEN15 and Big Mouth crossed over.
 Both shows navigate the horrible awkwardness of puberty and middle school with a shared sense of raunchy humor, and despite being on different streaming services — Big Mouth airs on Netflix, while Pen15 is on Hulu — Big Mouth was able to make their universes collide in its newly released fourth season.
 Well, sort of.
-Anna Konkle and Maya Erskine guest star in Episode 4 of the season, and while they're not playing their Pen15 characters, they're pretty close.
+Anna Konkle and Maya Erskine guest star in Episode 4 of the season, and while they're not playing their PEN15 characters, they're pretty close.

 In the episode, Nick (Nick Kroll) and Andrew (John Mulaney) begin their first day of eighth grade and quickly realize that they're the only single kids left in their class.
-To combat their bachelordom, the two horny teens seek out a pair of seventh grade girlfriends, believing that younger girls will be easier for them to woo.
-Enter Izzy (Konkle) and Misha (Erskine), also known as the "Cafeteria Girls," who share an immediate and obvious resemblance to their Pen15 counterparts.
+So the two horny teens seek out a pair of seventh grade girlfriends, believing that younger girls will be easier for them to woo.
+Enter Izzy (Konkle) and Misha (Erskine), also known as the "Cafeteria Girls," who share an immediate and obvious resemblance to their PEN15 counterparts.

 The episode also contains a number of PEN15 Easter eggs.
 In one aside that highlights some notable Anna and Maya traits, Izzy tells Misha not to "spaz out" like she usually does, with Misha only agreeing if Izzy promises not to sing.
 Izzy responds by singing that "promises are made to be broken."
-Misha is also seen dry-humping the couch and is quite a bit more interested in sex than Izzy, again mimicking Maya and her Pen15 propensity for full-body masturbation.
-But the most obvious reference to Pen15 comes near the end of the episode in a fourth-wall-breaking moment when Nick declares that the girls on on "our show" (aka Big Mouth).
-The girls reply that they're actually on their show, and while you half-expect them to say "Pen15," they instead reveal a live studio audience and the intro song to their sitcom, Cafeteria Girls.
+Misha is also seen dry-humping the couch and is quite a bit more interested in sex than Izzy, mimicking Maya's propensity for full-body masturbation.
+But the most obvious reference to PEN15 comes near the end of the episode in a fourth-wall-breaking moment when Nick declares that the girls are on "our show" (aka Big Mouth).
+The girls reply that Nick and Andrew are actually on their show, and while you half expect them to say "PEN15," they instead reveal a live studio audience and the intro song to their sitcom, Cafeteria Girls.
 Eh, close enough.

-While Anna and Maya's appearance on Big Mouth doesn't quite qualify as an official Pen15 crossover, seeing the two Hulu teens finally cross paths with their spiritual counterparts on Netflix still makes for one funny half hour of TV.
+While Konkle and Erskine's appearance on Big Mouth doesn't quite qualify as an official PEN15 crossover, seeing them finally cross paths with their spiritual counterparts on Netflix still makes for one funny half hour of TV.